VinRu5/amazyno/README.md

 ## Amazyno
 This project was created for learning and studying React.
-It was realised with the help of the Fake shop API and inspired by Dribble graphics.
+It  is an e-commerce site using the Fake shop API and inspired by Dribble graphics.

 I hope you enjoy it.